-The term 'Economic Occupancy' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Economic Occupancy' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Economic Occupancy refers to the rate of paying tenants for an apartment building or some other rented out space like an office building.
 The managers and owners of apartment buildings and complexes commonly measure their success with both physical and economic occupancy rates.
 While these two concepts are related, they are not exactly the same.
 With physical occupancy, this pertains to the percentage of the total apartments (or commercial office suites) that the owners successfully rent.
 The rate of economic occupancy describes how many of these tenants are actually paying rent.
 The economic assessment speaks volumes more than the physical occupancy rate, since ultimately the economic one explains the apartment complex of office building’s financial performance.